Last Updated on July 31, 2025 by Ketki Gadre

 The Old Town of Warsaw

-I am always interested in the heart of the city and the Old Town of Warsaw is the vibrant place where all the actions happen as the Old and New Towns meet.
-The colourful houses and cobbled streets made me reminiscence the middle ages of the country when the town was uprising.
-The old won is one of the best places to visit in Warsaw.
+I am always interested in the heart of the city, and the Old Town of Warsaw is a vibrant place where all the actions happen as the Old and New Towns meet.
+The colourful houses and cobbled streets made me reminisce about the Middle Ages of the country when the town was thriving.
+The Old Town is one of the best places to visit in Warsaw.

 This area is also known for beautiful street art in Warsaw.
 There are tours that specifically cater to visit these.